Elections in Hawaii: Senate

 All twenty-five members of the Hawaii Senate are elected in single-member constituent districts.
 The senate follows a 2-4-4 term system; every ten years, senators are elected to two-year terms, while the next four elections are held for four-year terms in half of the senate's seats.
 The current composition of the senate was elected in 2022 and 2024; half of the seats will be up for election in 2026.

 House of Representatives

 All fifty-one members of the Hawaii House of Representatives are elected to two-year terms in single-member constituent districts.
 The current composition of the house was elected in 2024; all seats will be up for election in 2026.

 Office of Hawaiian Affairs

 All nine members of the Office of Hawaiian Affairs Board of Trustees are elected in nonpartisan statewide contests.
 Trustees are elected to a four-year term by general election of Hawaii registered voters.
 The islands of Oahu, Kauai, Maui, Molokai, and Hawai‘i each have one representative trustee; the rest serve in an at-large capacity.
-The current composition of the board was elected in 2022; the trustees for Maui, Kauai, and Molokai, and two at-large seats, will be up for election in 2024.
+The current composition of the board was elected in 2024; the trustees for Maui, Oahu, and three at-large seats will be up for election in 2026.

 Political parties

-As of May 2025, there are three registered political parties in Hawaii:
+As of March 2026, there are four registered political parties in Hawaii: